 Miners need an incentive to do what they do.
 They need to get paid.
 They’re not running these expensive, electricity-guzzling computers for their health after all.

-But the consequence of this dropping block reward is that eventually, it will dwindle to nothing.
+But the consequence of the decline in block rewards is that eventually, it will dwindle to nothing.
 Transaction fees, which users pay each time they send a transaction, are the other way miners earn money.
-(Theoretically, these fees are optional, although as a practical matter a transaction without one might have to wait a long time to be processed if the network is congested; the size of the fee is set by the user or their wallet software.)
+(Theoretically, these fees are optional, although as a practical matter, a transaction without one might have to wait a long time to be processed if the network is congested; the size of the fee is set by the user or their wallet software.)
 The fees are expected to become a more important source of remuneration for miners as the block reward falls.

 “This cannot really work without very expensive transaction costs because Bitcoin cannot process huge quantities of transactions on-chain,” Dubrovsky said.